Do it right

-Then, if your Facebook pixel is pulling all of the right e-commerce data from your ecommerce product list, then you get to remarket to people with the products they’ve actually viewed, or the products they’ve added to cart.
+Then, if your Facebook pixel is pulling the right e-commerce data from your e-commerce product list, you get to remarket to people with the products they’ve actually viewed or the products they’ve added to their cart.

-Since last year, advertisers can now add product videos to their Dynamic Ads that are associated with the products.
+Since last year, advertisers can now add product videos to their dynamic creative ads that are associated with the products.

 This gives advertisers an edge if they showcase the product using video rather than just a static image.

-This means you’ve got a higher chance that they will convert using this medium, as everything is customized.
+This means you’ve got a higher chance they’ll convert using this medium, as everything is customized.

-Even if you aren’t an eCommerce company, you can still utilize dynamic ads to test different variations of your creative and find out which variation works best for your audiences.
+Even if you’re not an e-commerce company you can still utilize dynamic ads to test different variations of your creative and find out which variation works best for your audiences.

-With a video campaign, you can test different headlines and different titles on dynamic creative, but this requires that your optimisation event is set up properly and your facebook pixel is set up properly, as we discussed in chapter four.
+With a video campaign you can test different headlines and different titles on dynamic creative, but this requires that your optimisation event is set up properly and your Facebook pixel is set up properly, as we discussed in Chapter 4.

-Now, Facebook accepts both standard and custom events for dynamic creative optimization so advertisers can use both to optimize towards their dynamic creative.
+Now Facebook accepts both standard and custom events for dynamic creative optimization so advertisers can use both to optimize toward their dynamic creative.

-That means that you can set up multiple headlines, images and news feed descriptions, and Facebook will automatically optimize the top performing creative of each aspect to create the best performing ad.
-No trial-and-error needed!
+That means you can set up multiple headlines, images, and News Feed descriptions, and Facebook will automatically optimize the top-performing creative of each aspect to create the best-performing ad, no trial-and-error needed.

 In terms of testing and trialling your creative, we recommend using different platforms.

-Whilst external tools like Adexpresso are good, Facebook’s algorithm is currently catching to optimize dynamic creative.
+While external tools like AdEspresso are good, Facebook’s algorithm is currently set to optimize dynamic creative.

 Crafting your video content

-Creating a winning video campaign is by no means an easy task, and there’s a lot of things to keep in mind when you’re in the planning stages.
+Creating a winning video campaign is by no means an easy task.
+There’s a lot of things to keep in mind when you’re in the planning stages.

 - Aspect ratio

-For Facebook Newsfeed content, you can try 1:1 or even 4:5 as an aspect ratio, it’s always best to test it and see what performs best.
+For Facebook News Feed content you can try 1:1 or even 4:5 as an aspect ratio, but it’s always best to test and see what performs better.

 For Stories, vertical 9:16 content always wins.